Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 With so few elders within the queer community, the ageism that already exists within society can become deadly.

 Having written all of this does not mean that this was the reason for Sadao Hasegawa’s death in particular.
-While the possibility does push forward an interesting conversation that must be had within the queer community, that does not make it the truth.
+While the possibility does push forward a conversation that must be had within the queer community, that does not make it the truth.
 Suicide has a myriad of causes, and it is impossible to know the entirety of Hasegawa’s situation without his clarification.
 With certainty, all that can be said is that the queer community has lost more than it can know due to the loss of his life.

 REFERENCES AND FURTHER READING